sganz/Scrubbie/README.md

 ![alt text](https://user-images.githubusercontent.com/5179047/41923201-b27b9b1c-791b-11e8-98dd-fd7fb15f122a.png)

-C# Scrubbing Helper
+# C# Text Scrubbing
-Simple helper class for doing text scrubbing, generally Regex's behind the scenes.
+Simple helper class for doing text scrubbing, cleaning, and formatting.
+Generally Regex's behind the scenes, with a few other dictionary mappings to help things move along.
+Access to a few of the Regex's special features such as maximum execution time and compiled cache size are controllable as well.

 * Strip stings from other strings
 * Replace by list of regexs
 * Replace words by other words
 * Translate characters from one set to another
+* Pre-Defined list of useful Regex's (runtime expandable)
+* Source on Github

 # Easy To Use